CIRD98400 - R&D tax relief: legislative structure and time line: FA04 changes

 When R&D revenue expenditure can be deducted

-FA04/S53 introduced a change to the rules for when expenditure can be eligible for the R&D tax relief, the change is given effect for expenditure incurred in accounting periods beginning on or after 1 January 2005 by a statutory instrument (SI2004/3268).
+FA04/S53 (now CTA09/S1308) introduced a change to the rules for when expenditure can be eligible for the R&D tax relief, the change is given effect for expenditure incurred in accounting periods beginning on or after 1 January 2005 by a statutory instrument (SI2004/3268).

 The effects are explained more fully at CIRD81450.
-The reason for this change was to prevent the adoption of IAS from delaying the availability of R&D tax relief ( CIRD98500).
+The reason for this change was to prevent the adoption of IAS from delaying the availability of R&D tax relief (CIRD98500).
 The change applies whether the revenue expenditure is recognised as an intangible asset under IAS or under UK GAAP.